kadena-community/kadena.js/packages/apps/graph/README.md

 ### Some examples

-Here you can find a shortlist of queries and subscriptions that might be useful for each type of user.
-Note that all the queries and subscriptions can be explored in the GraphiQL Explorer interface at `localhost:4000/graphql`.
+We've curated a list of useful queries and subscriptions tailored for different user types.
+You can experiment with these examples and more using the GraphiQL Explorer interface.

-The following examples are using the testnet deployment of Graph, but you can just copy and paste the queries into your own instance of Graph.
+To get started, ensure you have a local instance of the graph service running on `localhost:4000`.

 ##### Wallet related
 - [Get account balance](http://localhost:4000/graphql?query=query+GetAccountBalance%28%24accountName%3A+String%21%29+%7B%0A++fungibleAccount%28accountName%3A+%24accountName%29%7B%0A++++accountName%0A++++totalBalance%0A++++fungibleName%0A++++chainAccounts%7B%0A++++++chainId%0A++++++balance%0A++++%7D%0A++%7D%0A%7D)